sdispater/orator/README.rst

     user = User.on('connection-name').find(1)

-If you are using :ref:`read_write_connections`, you can force the query to use the "write" connection with the following method:
+If you are using read / write connections, you can force the query to use the "write" connection with the following method:

 .. code-block:: python